stubisdon/youtube-comment-sentiment-analysis/readme.md

 ## General

-- [ ] Change the commiter name from Keroko to Stubisdon
+- [x] Change the commiter name from Keroko to Stubisdon
 - [x] Fix the app crash on the Heroku side (app works well locally)

 ## Frontend

 - [x] Create form with input field for YouTube link
 - [x] When form is submitted, send POST request to backend with YouTube link
-- [?]
-When results are received, display percentage of positive and negative comments on webpage
+- [x] When results are received, display percentage of positive and negative comments on webpage
+- [ ] Add a preloader for big volumes of comments

 ## Backend